Media Overview

 • Keep the text short (less than 240 characters) and descriptive.
 A good description is concise but accurately describes what’s in the image to understand its context.

-• It’s not necessary to add text in the Caption field in many cases.
+• It’s not necessary to add text in the caption.

-• If the image is complex, for example, a chart, diagram, or illustration, consider conveying the information using the Alt Text and the adjacent page text.
+• When describing a chart, diagram, or complex illustration, consider using both Alt Text and additional descriptive text.

 • The same image used in two or more places may require different alternative text, as the page context may have changed.
 Hence it should be noted that any changes made to the Alt Text when editing a page are not reflected in any other occurrence of the same image, including the media library.